 We chose to make timeless sunglasses as our first durable, useful product.
 Since we’re dependent on word-of-mouth to spread our mission, we hope that by making something that is often carried around, they can also help spread awareness.
 To help supporters understand the impact of their contribution, we calculated that each pair of sunglasses will help us clean up 24 football fields worth of ocean.

 Our first product is a proof of concept that ocean plastic can be recycled and turned into high-quality and durable products.
 With this, we have established a new funding model for the continuation of our mission.
-In tandem with the launch of our product, we began exploring possible recycling methods and product applications for the rigid plastics collected in the patch, as well as preparing to handle the incoming plastic from System 002, to be deployed in July 2021.
+In tandem with the launch of our product, we began exploring possible recycling methods and product applications for the rigid plastics collected in the patch, as well as preparing to handle the incoming plastic from System 002, deployed in July 2021.
 For future products, we are considering collaborating with globally established product partners.
 This will allow us to operate at scale and allows the plastic to be turned into high-quality products in a variety of categories, to fund the continuation of the cleanup.